Skip to content

 Think of your nerves like electrical wires.
 They have a protective coating called the myelin sheath, which acts like insulation, ensuring signals travel quickly and efficiently.
 In many types of neuropathy, this sheath becomes damaged, causing signals to slow down or get lost.
 This leads to symptoms like numbness, tingling, and pain.
 Stem cells can help repair nerves by supporting the cells that rebuild this protective layer.
 By restoring the myelin sheath, we can help improve nerve function and reduce the frustrating symptoms that interfere with your daily life.
 This structural repair is a critical step toward lasting relief.

-Reducing Inflammation to Restore Blood Flow
+Calming Inflammation and Improving Blood Flow

 Chronic inflammation is a major driver of nerve damage and pain.
 It creates a hostile environment that prevents nerves from healing properly.
 Mesenchymal stem cells are known for their powerful anti-inflammatory properties.
 They can help calm the overactive immune response and reduce the swelling that puts pressure on your nerves.
 This not only provides pain management but also allows for healing to begin.
 Furthermore, MSCs promote the formation of new blood vessels, a process that improves blood flow to the injured area.
 This enhanced circulation delivers vital oxygen and nutrients that damaged nerves need to repair and regenerate effectively.